paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-075-deceased-personnel.md

   (B) The term “child” has the meaning prescribed by [section 1477(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1477/d&num=0&edition=prelim).

 **(f)** The payment of expenses incident to the recovery, care, and disposition of a decedent covered by [section 1481(a)(9) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1481/a/9&num=0&edition=prelim) is limited to the payment of expenses described in paragraphs (1) through (5) of subsection (a) and air transportation of the remains from a location outside the United States to a point of entry in the United States.
 Such air transportation may be provided without reimbursement on a space-available basis in military or military-chartered aircraft.
-The Secretary concerned shall pay all other expenses authorized to be paid under this subsection only on a reimbursable basis.
+The Secretary concerned may pay any other expenses relating to the remains of such a decedent that are authorized to be paid under this section only on a reimbursable basis.
 Amounts reimbursed to the Secretary concerned under this subsection shall be credited to appropriations available, at the time of reimbursement, for the payment of such expenses.

+**(g)**

+(1) The payment of expenses incident to the recovery, care, and disposition of the remains of a decedent covered by [section 1481(a)(10) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1481/a/10&num=0&edition=prelim) is limited to those expenses that, as determined under regulations prescribed by the Secretary of Defense, would not have been incurred but for the retention of those remains for purposes of a forensic pathology investigation by the Armed Forces Medical Examiner under [section 1471 of this title](./chapter-075-deceased-personnel.md#section-1471).

+(2) In a case covered by paragraph (1), if the person designated under subsection (c) to direct disposition of the remains of a decedent does not direct disposition of the remains that were retained for the forensic pathology investigation, the Secretary may pay for the transportation of those remains to, and interment or inurnment of those remains in, an appropriate place selected by the Secretary, in lieu of the transportation authorized to be paid under paragraph (8) of subsection (a).

+(3) In a case covered by paragraph (1), expenses that may be paid do not include expenses with respect to an escort under paragraph (8) of subsection (a), whether or not on a reimbursable basis.

+(4) The Secretary concerned may pay any other expenses relating to the remains of such a decedent that are authorized to be paid under this section on a reimbursable basis.
+Amounts reimbursed to the Secretary concerned under this subsection shall be credited to appropriations available at the time of reimbursement for the payment of such expenses.

 ### Statutory Notes